geco-bern/rsofun/README.md

 library(rsofun)
 ```

-The vignettes need to be built in a separate step, after manually modifying the path of where SOFUN is located locally.
-Modify the path below and build the vignette.
-This provides a more comprehensive documentation:
+The vignettes need to be built in a separate step after manually specifying the path of where SOFUN is located locally.
+This is done by defining the option `rsofun.dor.sofun`.
+Change the path below to where you have SOFUN installed and build the vignette in R by:
 ```r
 options( list( rsofun.dir.sofun="/alphadata01/bstocker/sofun/trunk/" ) )
 devtools::build_vignettes()
 ```
-Display the rsofun overview vignette:
+Display the rsofun overview vignette for a comprehensive documentation of the package:
 ```r
 vignette("overview", "rsofun")
 ```